Note some info on this page is a little outdated and is in the current process of being overhauled

 Amateur radio operators are involved in emergency communications in other various ways…

 RACES is a group of amateur radio operators who donate their services in the time of natural disaster or emergency.
 They provide communications for fire, police and other agencies that need assistance.

 ARES – Amateur Radio Emergency Service

 ARES consists of licensed amateurs who have voluntarily registered their qualifications and equipment for communications duty in the public service when disaster strikes.
 Every licensed operator, regardless of membership in ARRL or any other local or national organization is eligible for membership in ARES.
-The only qualification, other than possession of a FCC-issued Amateur Radio License, is a sincere desire to serve.
 Because ARES is an amateur service, only amateurs are eligible for membership.
 The possession of emergency-powered equipment is desirable, but is not a requirement for membership.

 ARES and RACES – What’s the Difference?

 Although ARES and RACES are separate entities, the ARRL advocates dual membership and cooperative efforts between both groups whenever possible.
 An ARES group whose members are all enrolled and certified by RACES can operate in an emergency with greater flexibility.
 Using the same operators and frequencies, an ARES group also enrolled as RACES can “switch hats” from ARES to RACES and from RACES to ARES to meet the requirements of the situation as it develops.
 For example, during a “non-declared” emergency, ARES can operate under ARES, and when an emergency or disaster is officially declared by a local or federal authority, the operator can become RACES with no change in personnel or frequencies.